warrenbuhler/Metomic_tech-test/WB_README.md

 There is an arguement for storing the Speedy Shipping multiplier on the Order as well.
 Or alternatively, a  generic seperate "costOfAddons" property.
 This could help with future reporting and statistical analysis on the most profitable addons, however that is outside the scope and timeframe for this assignment.

+## Thoughts on phase 3:
+Boxes now need to be created with an additional parameter for weight.
+The weight will factor into the cost of that box.
+Should store weight limits in my enums file.
+Moving SpeedyShipping Modifier and OverWeightModifier into a consts file.
+In future iterations, you may wish to have the ability to change these on the fly (like during a special sale).
+In that case, you could have a private backing variable and allow only certain users to change it on the fly via an API call.